Casa

 Clara Crabbé Rocha (1955)

-Clara Rocha was born on 03 October 1955 in Coimbra.
-Torga wrote a poem that day.
+Clara Rocha was born on October 3, 1955, in Coimbra.
+On that day, Torga writes a poem.

 Coimbra, 3 de outubro de 1955.